rladies-nyc/source/content/post/2018-04-24-introduction-to-shiny-apps-using-nba-data.md

 ---

 Come out for our May event for a tutorial on Shiny!
 Julia Wrobel, a PhD candidate in biostatistics at Columbia University, will be teaching us to make and deploy Shiny apps using NBA data.

+The materials for this talk can be found on [Julia's website](http://juliawrobel.com/tutorials/shiny_tutorial_nba.html).

 Bring your laptops so that you can code as you go!